 The Substance Abuse and Mental Health Services Administration provides this directory of Behavioral Health Treatment Services Locator.
 The directory is divided into subcategories according the type of substance abuse.
 To find a mental health facility or program, use the Mental Health Treatment Facility Locator from the US Department of Health and Human Services.
 This locator includes public, private (both for-profit and non-profit) and Department of Veterans Affairs’ facilities.
 Choose “Select Services” to specify treatment approach, insurance accepted, preferred language, age groups served and more.

-Substance Abuse Supplies: Information about financial assistance with substance abuse medications, supplies, related health care items and services can be found at the Medicine Assistance Tool (MAT.org).
+Substance Use Disorder Supplies: Information about financial assistance with substance use disorder medications, supplies, related health care items and services can be found at the Medicine Assistance Tool (MAT.org).

 Free and Discounted Services: There are a number of free and discounted services in North Carolina that you may qualify for, including free urgent care clinics and help with paying for your medications or health insurance.
 Check out our Free and Discounted Services page to learn more.